Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **Check out the following articles that have used QUINT:**

+* Correia A et al. Cellular prion protein acts as mediator of amyloid beta uptake by caveolin-1 causing cellular dysfunctions in vitro and in vivo.
+Alzheimers Dement.
+2024 Aug 30. http://doi.org/10.1002/alz.14120

 * Lubben N et al. LRRK2 kinase inhibition reverses G2019S mutation-dependent effects on tau pathology progression.
 Translational Neurodegeneration.
 March 2024. http://doi.org/10.1186/s40035-024-00403-2

 * Geertsma et al. A topographical atlas of alpha-Synuclein dosage and cell-type expression in the adult mouse brain and peripheral organs. npj.
 March 2024. https://doi.org/10.1038/s41531-024-00672-8